- Instructions for Forms 1099-QA and 5498-QA - Introductory Material

 A "program-to-program transfer" means the direct transfer of the entire balance of an ABLE account to an ABLE account of the same designated beneficiary in which the transferor ABLE account is closed upon completion of the transfer, or of part or all of the balance to an ABLE account of another eligible individual who is a member of the family of the former designated beneficiary, without any intervening distribution or deemed distribution to the designated beneficiary.

-Any state or its agency or instrumentality that establishes and maintains a qualified ABLE program must file a Form 1099-QA, Distributions From ABLE Accounts, with the IRS on or before February 28, 2020, for each ABLE account from which any distribution was made or which was terminated during 2019.
-The filing may be done by either an officer or employee of the state or its agency or instrumentality having control of the qualified ABLE program, or the officer’s or employee’s designee.
+Any state or its agency or instrumentality that establishes and maintains a qualified ABLE program must file a Form 1099-QA, Distributions From ABLE Accounts, with the IRS on or before March 1, 2021, for each ABLE account from which any distribution was made or which was terminated during 2020.
+The filing may be done by either an officer or employee of the state, or its agency, or instrumentality having control of the qualified ABLE program, or the officer’s, or employee’s designee.

 Do not file Form 1099-QA for a change in the name of the designated beneficiary on an ABLE account if the new designated beneficiary is an eligible individual and a member of the family of the former designated beneficiary.
 For these purposes, a “member of the family” means a sibling, whether by blood or by adoption, and includes a brother, sister, stepbrother, stepsister, half-brother, or half-sister.
 If the new designated beneficiary is not an eligible individual for the tax year or is not a member of the family of the former beneficiary, the Form 1099-QA filed with respect to the former designated beneficiary should include in box 1 the fair market value (FMV) of the assets in the ABLE account on the date on which the change is made to the new designated beneficiary.